-Upon completion of the approved courses, the Program Coordinator will request modifications to the student's degree audit via the College Registrar.
-It should be noted that these courses cannot double-count with other program requirements.
-To ensure that these courses can be completed before graduation, the student should make the request to the Health and Wellness Center as soon as the student enters a Penn State Altoona major.
-Ideally this review would take place no later than the end of the student's 5th semester to allow sufficient time for completion of the 12 credit requirement.
+Upon completion of the approved courses, the program coordinator and/or adviser will request modifications to the student's degree audit via the college registrar.
+It should be noted that these courses cannot double count with other program requirements.
+To ensure that courses can be completed for graduation the student should make the request as soon as the student enters a Penn State Altoona major.
+Ideally this review would take place no later than the end of the students fifth semester to allow sufficient time for completion of the twelve-credit requirement.

 Acceptable cultures-focused courses that may be substituted for the foreign language requirement*

 - CMLIT 003: INTRO TO AFRICAN LITERATURE (GH/IL)

 - FR 139: FRENCH AND THE FRENCH SPEAKING WORLD (GH/IL)

 - GER 100: GERMAN CULTURE AND CIVILIZATION (GH/IL)

 - HIST 141: MEDIEVAL AND MODERN RUSSIA (GH/IL)